 “Contributing” properties (i.e., retaining their historic integrity) within the Quogue Historic District are individually listed in the National Register of Historic Places and eligible to obtain a plaque that recognizes their historic significance.
 This year, we initiated a new plaque program to recognize properties of historic significance located in the Village of Quogue, but not within the Quogue Historic District.

 We believe the display of these handsome bronze plaques on properties throughout the Village will honor Quogue’s rich architectural and cultural history as well as the people who maintain and restore these rare and precious documents of our past.
 We hope you will consider purchasing a plaque for your property.

 “Quogue is unique on the East End – remarkably, it holds a rich stock of 18th, 19th century, and early 20th century houses that still retain a high degree of architectural and historical integrity.”

-Zach Studenroth, Southampton Town Historian
+Zach Studenroth, former Southampton Town Historian

 Click here to see sample plaques, standard and custom.

 If you have any questions, please don’t hesitate to call the Quogue Historical Society